 - Up to 10 levels of nesting expressions are allowed.

-- SQL case statement performs its operation sequentially.
-It means when the condition is satisfied, then it will stop.
+- It performs its operation sequentially.
+It means when the condition is satisfied, and then it will stop.